KxSystems/docs/docs/interfaces/arrow/reference.md

 Supported options:

 - `PARQUET_MULTITHREADED_READ` - Flag indicating whether the Parquet reader should run in multithreaded mode.
-This can improve performance by processing multiple columns in parallel (long, default: 0)
+This can improve performance by processing multiple columns in parallel.
+Long, default 0.
 - `USE_MMAP` - Flag indicating whether the Parquet file should be memory mapped in.
-This can improve performance on systems which support mmap (long, default: 0)
+This can improve performance on systems which support mmap.
+Long, default: 0.
+- `DECIMAL128_AS_DOUBLE` - Flag indicating whether to override the default type mapping for the Arrow decimal128 datatype and instead represent it as a double (9h).
+Long, default 0.

 ```q
 q)table:([] int_field:(1 2 3); float_field:(4 5 6f); str_field:("aa";"bb";"cc"))